While it's commonly believed that grass stops growing during the winter months due to cold weather, this is actually a misconception.

-Mother Nature doesn't make it easy for wildlife and plant life alike, and the combination of cold weather and frosty conditions make for a formidable tag team.
+Jack Frost doesn't make it easy - not for wildlife, and certainly not for plant life.
+The seasonal combination of cold weather and frosty conditions make for a formidable tag team.

-Luckily, from a gardening perspective, there are a few ways you can protect your garden from the detrimental effects of the winter cold.
+Luckily, there are a few ways you can protect your garden from the detrimental effects of the winter cold.

 This handy guide will help your garden lawn make it through the cold and come out the other side unscathed, fit and ready to spring into action and soak up the summer sun.